Coinbase Phone Screen Interview: What It Tests and How to Pass

 Complexity awareness.
 You do not need to produce the optimal solution to every problem.
 But you do need to know the complexity of what you wrote and be able to explain, under pressure, whether it would scale.
 "This is O(n²) and I know it.
 Here is what I would do with more time" is a good answer.

 Communication under load.
 The live screen is deliberately pressure-filled.
 Practice speaking your approach out loud before you code it, not as narration after the fact.
 Silence reads as confusion.
-At Coinbase this is true the same way it is true everywhere, but they are more explicit about it than most.
+Coinbase is more explicit about this than most companies, but every senior interviewer scores on it.

 If you want to rehearse this kind of voice-driven problem solving before you show up, SpaceComplexity runs AI-powered voice mock interviews with rubric-based feedback on exactly these dimensions: clarity of approach, edge case handling, and code quality narration.